CTSE-General/aws-hands-on/task 1 - continuous-delivery-pipeline/README.md

 - Test Pipeline

 To create the review stage perform the following:
-- Select your pipeline and edit it
+- Edit your Pipeline
 - Choose 'Add Stage' between the Build and Deploy stages
-- In the Stage name field, enter Review and add the stage
+- Use Stage name: 'Review' and add the stage
-- In the Review stage, add an action group
+- Add an action group to the stage
-- Under Action name, enter **Manual_Review** and select **Manual approval**
+- Action name: **Manual_Review** and select **Manual approval**
-- Confirm that the optional fields have been left blank and click done
 - Choose save twice

 Now you have successfully setup a manual approval stage.